The following is part of a series on several months of traveling the western United States in a 1971 Volkswagen camper van.

 Oh well, Ann and I are almost done with further stays in pet-friendly La Quintas and about to begin camping.
-First though, we’ll celebrate American, grand and great, with a couple of days along the Columbia River surrounded by vineyards and harvest-ready fields of apples, cherries, and apricots, snow-capped Mt.
+First though, we’ll celebrate America, grand and great, with a couple of days along the Columbia River surrounded by vineyards and harvest-ready fields of apples, cherries, and apricots, snow-capped Mt.
 Hood on the horizon and the legendary Union Pacific running alongside and singing “Roll on Columbia” with Woody Guthrie and thinking about hoboes and westering and marveling at how we came to be who we are.
 Then, we’ll have a few days in Portland where history is being brought up to the present by violent street conflicts between white nationalists and antifa

 Lately, the national dialogue has included an argument about whether America is a place or an idea (even though even the least reflective among us must surely realize it is both).
 Myself, I’ve been more focussed on America as a process.